Marcel Schrötter: Intact GP (2017–2022)

 With Jonas Folger moving up to the MotoGP class, a spot opened up next to Sandro Cortese on the other Dynavolt Intact GP bike.
 The German team wanted two German riders, and so Schrötter was signed for the 2017 Moto2 World Championship.
 Folger had a win, two second places, and two third places in 2016, something which Schrötter could not replicate in 2017.
 He ended the year 17th in the championship, with 50 points, seven more than teammate Cortese.

 The 2018 season was Schrötter's breakthrough year in the intermediate class, regular top-10s at the beginning of the season, and three 4th places in France, Catalonia, and the Netherlands meant that he was closer to that first podium than ever before.
 Following a 6th place in Germany, a 7th place in Czechia, and a 7th place in Austria, Schrötter scored his maiden Moto2 podium in Rimini, a 3rd place behind Francesco Bagnaia and Miguel Oliveira, the top two in the championship.
 Schrötter finished the year 8th in the standings, with 147 points.

 Staying with Intact GP for 2019, Schrötter would have the best start to the season in his career.
 Starting from pole position for the first time in his career, he finished 3rd in the opening GP in Qatar, and then 5th in Argentina.
 He also scored another pole-position in the United States, and finished the race in 2nd, which meant that he scored more podiums in three races, then he did in the prior seven seasons combined.
-He would add one more podium during the year, at his home Germand Grand Prix at the Sachsenring, finishing behind Álex Márquez and Brad Binder, the first two riders in the standings, fighting for the title.
+He would add one more podium during the year, at his home German Grand Prix at the Sachsenring, finishing behind Álex Márquez and Brad Binder, the first two riders in the standings, fighting for the title.
 Schrötter finished the season 8th in the championship, with 137 points.

 Schrötter would score his final podium up-to-date in the 2020 season of the Moto2 class Austrian GP, finishing behind Jorge Martín and Luca Marini.
 He was a regular point scorer throughout the covid-19 shortened season, finishing 9th in the standings, with 81 total points.

 Schrötter had an average 2021 season, a season's best result of 5th coming in Mugello.
 He finished the year 10th in the championship, with 98 points.

 The 2022 season would not start the best for Schrötter, with a 10th, a 16th and a 12th place in Qatar, Indonesia and Argentina respectively, but the following seven races were superb from the Bavarian.
 4th in Austin, 4th in Portimao, 5th in Jerez, 6th in Le Mans, 9th in Mugello, 5th in Barcelona, and a 4th place at his home German GP meant that he was steadily in the top-10 of the championship.
 On September 3 however, shortly after the end of the summer break, Schrötter announced that this was his last season with the Intact GP Team, and he will be looking for a new challenge in 2023.